nestorrente/erdiagram/docs/Database_model.md

 #### One to one

-Relationships whose cardinality is _one-to-one_ are modelled just in the same way that _many-to-one_ relationships.
+Relationships whose cardinality is _one-to-one_ are modeled just in the same way that _many-to-one_ relationships.
 This means that a _foreign column_ is added to the left table.
 See the following sections for more detail.

 #### One to many

-Relationships whose cardinality is _one-to-many_ are modelled by adding a _foreign column_ to the right table (the _many_ side of the relationship).
+Relationships whose cardinality is _one-to-many_ are modeled by adding a _foreign column_ to the right table (the _many_ side of the relationship).
 Let's see an example:

 ```erdiagram